marathan24/ObjectRemoving/README.md

 This is our project of object removal given to us by Aries section, IIT Roorkee.

-Contributor- Varunnesh Johar, Rishika Rishika.
+Contributor- Varunnesh Johar (https://github.com/varuneesh), Rishika Rishika.

 Our Presentation